pirapira/ethereum-formal-verification-overview/README.md

 [You can see examples here](http://us.metamath.org/mpegif/mmtheorems40.html#mm3944s).
 Maybe the computers do not understand the meaning, but they can check the proofs.

-When you translate mathmatical texts into such machine readable proofs, you are "formalizing" mathematics.
+When you translate mathematical texts into such machine-readable proofs, you are "formalizing" mathematics.
 Recent decades saw a tantalizing progress in this area: the [Flyspeck project](https://code.google.com/archive/p/flyspeck/wikis/AnnouncingCompletion.wiki) and [CoqFiniteGroups](https://gforge.inria.fr/projects/coqfinitgroup/) formalized big results from the past centuries.
 The [Homotopy Type Theory](https://homotopytypetheory.org/) was formalized from its very early stages.